Explains how to install, import, and use PowerShell modules.

 Import-Module command to import a module and

-use the $PSModuleAutoloadingPreference variable to enable, disable and
+$PSModuleAutoloadingPreference variable to enable, disable and

 configure automatic importing of modules.
 For more information, see